DeliriumPulse/MegaBonk.Multiplayer/README.md

 # Megabonk Multiplayer Mod

-Megabonk Multiplayer is a BepInEx plug-in that brings deterministic online co-op to Megabonk.
-Harmony patches, remote avatar shims, and a lean networking core let us layer multiplayer on top of the IL2CPP build without touching the base game binaries.
+Megabonk Multiplayer is a BepInEx plug-in that layers deterministic online co-op on top of Megabonk.
+Harmony patches drive the game-side hooks, while a slim networking core (LiteNetLib today, Steamworks tomorrow) keeps peers in sync without touching the base IL2CPP binaries.

 ---

 ## Highlights

-- **Synchronized worlds** – RNG hooks keep procedural tiles, seeds, and Unity random state identical for every peer from the title screen to end-game.
+- **Synchronized worlds** – RNG hooks keep procedural tiles, seeds, and Unity random state identical for every peer from title screen to end-game.
-- **Remote avatars that behave** – Player skins, materials, animators, and transforms replicate over the network, with damage flash guards that stop remote models from getting stuck in debug magenta.
+- **Remote avatars that behave** – Skins, materials, animators, and transforms replicate over the network, with damage-flash guards so remote models never freeze in debug magenta.
-- **Network abstraction** – LiteNetLib transport is in-tree today, with a Steamworks transport shim ready to slot in. `NetDriverCore` handles peers, message fan-out, and handshakes irrespective of transport.
+- **Pluggable transport** – `NetDriverCore` abstracts peer management; LiteNetLib ships in-tree and a Steamworks shim can slot in without code churn.
-- **Appearance pipeline** – `SkinPrefabRegistry` and `PlayerModelLocator` reconstruct character prefabs on remote machines, keeping abilities local while visuals stay in sync.
+- **Prefab reconstruction** – `SkinPrefabRegistry` and `PlayerModelLocator` rebuild character models on remote machines so gameplay stays authoritative but visuals line up.
-- **Patch suite** – Harmony patches harden everything from scene loading to RNG seeding, letting us iterate quickly while the base game keeps evolving.
+- **Patch suite** – Harmony patches harden scene loading, RNG seeding, UI shims, and player systems so multiplayer rides on top of the existing game safely.

 ---